Veganism Isn't Just About Saving Animals. It's About Saving The World

 Advertisement

-Before 24-year-old Debbie Morales (@sisoyvegan) went vegan, she was skeptical about whether it would be the right choice for her; the vegans she’d encountered didn’t necessarily center the issues she cared about, like climate change or workers’ rights.
-According to a Human Rights Watch study, animal slaughtering and processing companies report more (and worse) injuries than the oil and gas drilling industry, sawmills, and construction companies; between 2015 and 2018, one worker within the industry was hospitalized every other day.
-On average, these workers earn under $15 an hour.
+Before 24-year-old Debbie Morales (@sisoyvegan) went vegan, she was sceptical about whether it would be the right choice for her; the vegans she’d encountered didn’t necessarily centre the issues she cared about, like climate change or workers’ rights.
+According to a Human Rights Watch study, animal slaughtering and processing companies report more (and worse) injuries than the oil and gas drilling industry, sawmills, and construction companies; between 2015 and 2018, one worker within the industry was hospitalised every other day.
+On average, these workers earn under $15 ($20 AUD) an hour.

-“That is what really pushed me, because l have always cared, I think, first and foremost about labor issues and workers’ rights,” Debbie tells Refinery29.
-“I'm Guatemalan, so I care a lot about undocumented workers and how they get exploited.
-And so once I learned how rampant that was in the animal agriculture industry, too, I think that I realized I needed to go vegan in order to align the way that I was consuming food with my values.”

-According to a 2020 Gallup poll, almost one out of every four Americans cut back on their meat consumption the prior year.
+According to a 2020 Gallup poll, almost one out of every four Americans cut back on their meat consumption the prior year and another survey shows that Australia's meat consumption is at its lowest point in 25 years.
 There are multiple reasons why that is: Several studies show that, across the globe, vegans are citing concerns about animal welfare and their health.
 But Debbie, along with other activists making waves on TikTok and Instagram, believes that it’s impossible to support veganism and speak out against animal cruelty without also advocating for climate justice and workers’ rights.

 Advertisement

 “When we talk about animal agriculture, you just cannot separate the political landscape from that.
 And how animal agriculture is, of course, getting these huge subsidies,” Debbie says.
-(Recent studies indicate that the U.S. government spends as much as $38 billion a year on subsidizing the meat industry.)
-“It relies on immigrant, undocumented labor to be exploited to produce meat.
+(Recent studies indicate that the U.S. government spends as much as $38 billion ($51 billion AUD) a year on subsidising the meat industry.)
+“It relies on immigrant, undocumented labour to be exploited to produce meat.
 And all of these different factors make me think veganism is always inherently political.”

-On her Instagram, Debbie shares her own culinary creations, along with information on environmental racism, factory farming, and white supremacy within the vegan movement.
-Her post on the latter — in which she called out vegans who fail to criticize the mistreatment of farm workers, police people of color who aren’t vegan, and co-opt movements like Black Lives Matter — went viral.
-“I think it’s important for people to recognize that veganism is not an inherently white thing, but it’s kind of up to the vegan community to stop centering whiteness in our veganism to dispel that myth,” she says.

 Jessica (@plantawhisperer), a 22-year-old TikToker, agrees that veganism is widely perceived to be a movement populated mainly by white people — a false assumption that causes a lot of harm.
 “I think white veganism is the mainstream form of veganism right now, and it has been for a really long time,” Jessica says.
 “And it’s really damaging to what veganism actually is, because I still see people on Twitter posting pictures or videos of field workers harvesting strawberries, and the caption is like, ‘Why aren’t vegans talking about this?’
 But we are.
 Veganism has silenced BIPOC for so long.”